 To start this quick watercolor portrait painting, I used a pencil to do a rough drawing outlining the layout and defining the main elements in the painting.
 Using a pencil to do drawing is not the only an option to starting a portrait painting.
 This is called an "under drawing" step.
 When I use a pencil to do the under drawing for my portrait, I will not erase the pencil marks later.
 The pencil marks will be part of the final artwork, although most of the time, you may not notice them.

-For a 20-minute quick watercolor portrait painting exercise, I will spend 5 minutes to observe and direct my model, 2 minutes for drawing and sketching.
+For a 20-minute quick watercolor portrait painting exercise, I will spend 5 minutes to observe and direct the positioning of my model and 2 minutes for drawing and sketching.
 Then I will start the first wash.
-Usually after the first few minutes, the mental picture of my portrait painting would become very clear.
-I could see what direction I am pursue in my painting.
+Usually after the first few minutes, the mental picture of my portrait painting will have become very clear in my mind.
+I can already see what direction I will pursue.

-I used a 1.5 inch flat brush to start the first wash.
-I started from the background wash with yellow, and used burnt umber for the face.
+I used the 1-inch flat brush to do the first wash.
+I started the background wash with yellow, and used burnt umber for the face.
 Then I mixed a blue gray color for the dress.
 As I washed from the top down, I added red color into the mix.

-After I had the tones and color balance settled, now I further defined the shapes and darker area of the eyes, nose, mouth and others.
-With a another fine-toning touch and adjustment to the color temperatures, this quick water color portrait painting finished in about 20 minutes.
+After I had the tones and color balance settled, I further defined the shapes and darker area of the eyes, nose, mouth, etc. With a final adjustment to the color temperatures, this portrait sketch was finished in about 20 minutes.